HubbleNoScopes/sublime-text-package/README.md

 # sublime-text-package

-Sublime editor package is working "sublime-text-package"
+Sublime editor package is downloadable "sublime-text-package"

+This project is still being developed.
+Package does not have auto-updater and requires redownload with every update.

 String literal re-define scan and authenticate with validation